Michaela Kovacs: Vålerenga

 In July 2023, after a lackluster start to the season, KIF Örebro sold Kovacs to Norwegian club Vålerenga, where she signed a two-and-a-half-year contract.
 She made her club – and Toppserien – debut in a 5–1 win over Åsane on August 26.
 Four days later, she scored her first goal for the club in a 2–0 win over Røa in the Norwegian Women's Cup.
 On September 6, she made her continental debut in a 3–1 win over Belarusian club FC Minsk in the first qualifying round of the UEFA Women's Champions League.
 Real Madrid eliminated Vålerenga from the competition in the final qualifying round.
 On October 22, she scored her first Toppserien goal in a 3–0 win over Lyn.
 She raised her first professional trophy at the end of the season when Vålerenga won their second league championship.

 On May 25, 2024, Kovacs scored her first professional brace in a 4–1 league win over Åsane.
 On September 18, she scored her first continental goal – and was handed her first career red card – in a 2–1 win over Anderlecht in Belgium in the Champions League second qualifying round.
 Another win in the return leg sent Vålerenga to the Champions League group stage for the first time in club history.
 She made her full Champions League debut against Arsenal on October 16, playing the entirety of the 4–1 loss.
 On November 24, she appeared as a substitute in the Norwegian Women's Cup final as Vålerenga completed the domestic double by winning 1–0 over Rosenborg.
 Vålerenga retained the league title in dominant fashion with 24 wins from 27 games.

 On September 11, 2025, Kovacs scored her tenth career goal for Vålerenga in a 3–0 win over Hungarian club Ferencváros in the Champions League third qualifying round; a 5–1 aggregate win put the club into the tournament proper for the second year in a row.
+On November 11, she helped Vålerenga to their first-ever Champions League league phase win, a 1–0 victory over Roma.
+Vålerenga finished the league season as runners-up to Brann but won their second consecutive Norwegian Women's Cup, with Kovacs playing the entire 2–0 win over Rosenborg again in the final.

+Birmingham City

+In January 2026, Kovacs signed with Women's Super League 2 club Birmingham City for the rest of the season.

+Brøndby

+In July 2026, it was announced that Kovacs had moved to A-Liga club Brøndby on a 1.5-year deal until the end of the 2027 season.